bvt123/SCH/Readme.md

 When the MatView ETL process became too complicated we need something else.

- It builds wide Fact&Dim tables from highly normalized MySQL schema.
+ Scheduler builds wide Fact&Dim tables from highly normalized OLTP schema.
 After syncing source tables to clickhouse stage DB, it waits several minutes to be sure that all data is received and joins several tables to store the result in Fact&Dims.
 It requires running a bash script that executes insert-select queries.
 Such script is very small and could be rewritten into any language (PHP too).
 Such ETL could solve all our hierarchical tables problems (no php code change is needed then) - I will use clickhouse hierarchical dictionaries to expand the hierarchy to flat tables.
 The problem with the current approach based on Materialized Views is that MV can't wait until the dictionary reloads data.
 With external bash SQL runner, it becomes possible.

 ### From ETL to CDC